-Silicon Designs Announces Triaxial Measurement Capabilities for MEMS Capacitive Accelerometers
+Silicon Designs Announces Triaxial Measurement Capabilities for MEMS DC Accelerometers

 Offered in ranges from ±2 to ±400 g, the Silicon Designs Model 2210 Series generates two analog voltage outputs which vary in response to applied acceleration.
 Customers can utilize either single-ended or differential output, the latter of which doubles accelerometer sensitivity over single-ended versions.
 The sensitive axis of the Model 2210 is perpendicular to the package bottom, with positive acceleration defined as a force pushing on the bottom of that package.
 Output scale factor is independent from the supply voltage of +8 to +32V.
 At zero acceleration, differential output voltage is nominally 0 VDC; at full scale, ±4 VDC.